overte-org/overte-docs-sphinx/docs/source/faq.rst

 Frequently Asked Questions
 ##########################

 We get a lot of questions from our users!
-If you have questions about Vircadia, feel free to browse through this page to learn more.
+If you have questions about Overte, feel free to browse through this page to learn more.

 .. contents:: On This Page
     :depth: 2